Soumya

 Soumya (सौम्य), is an Indian name.
 It is unisexual, although it is more common as a masculine name in East India and as a feminine name in South and North India.
 It can also be spelled as Saumya, Sawmya, Sowmya, Saumy, Somy, Soumy, or Somya in South and North India.
-In West Bengal, it is predominantly a masculine name and spelled as Soumo, Saumya, Soumya, Somya, or Soumyo.
+In West Bengal, it is predominantly a masculine name and spelled as Souma, Saumya, Soumya, Somya, or Soumyo.